-Again, Rafa Sandoval on this arc was a true standout.
+Again, Rafa Sandoval’s (artist) on this arc was a true standout.
 Having him on this title has been a Godsend, and his art shined in this issue.
-He was able to really bring out the massive disadvantage the Green Lantern Corps was at against these “machine monstrosities”, as HIGHFATHER called them– still cracks me up.
-This again takes me back to one of my original points from my review of HAL JORDAN AND THE GREEN LANTERN CORPS #26 with the fact that Sandoval’s design for these characters was perfectly done.
+He was able to really bring out the massive disadvantage the Green Lantern Corps was at against these “machine monstrosities,” as HIGHFATHER called them– still cracks me up.
+This [again] takes me back to one of my original points from my review of HAL JORDAN AND THE GREEN LANTERN CORPS #26 with the fact that Rafa’s design for these characters was perfectly done.

-And for real, Sandoval has this way with amazing outer-space scenes.
+And for real, Rafa has this way with amazing outer-space scenes,

 His ability to give something so awe striking is exactly what this book demands, and he meets it every time.
 Having him as the second artist of the creative team for this book, and beside the legendary Ethan Van Sciver (artist) makes for a constant slobber knocking of eye-gasming beauty every issue.

 Now, unfortunately, comes one of my complaints… that being that it was exactly what I feared, and these “METAL Golems” were nothing more than one-offs.
 They were a basic plot pusher, and this issue was them serving their purpose and being taken out to the trash.
 Now I understand we can’t always get characters who are going to be more than a plot device, and stay around for decades [and decades] to come, but with how much they were built up, I was hopeful they would’ve lasted.